naeemAbdul-Aziz/naeemAbdul-Aziz/README.md

 </p>

 <p align="center">
-  If I’m not writing bad code, I’m probably explaining it to an LLM or breaking prod with confidence.
+  If I’m not writing bad code, I’m probably explaining it to an LLM or breaking production with confidence.
 </p>